renoust/talipot/doc/developer/installation.rst

 Install the packages
 ~~~~~~~~~~~~~~~~~~~~

-Once the make instruction is finished, you can install Tulip by using the command
+Once the make instruction is finished, you can install Talipot by using the command

 .. code-block:: bash

   $ make install

 This operation can take a little time too.
 At the end, your installation path specified to *cmake-gui* will contained the binaries and the libraries of the application.
-You can now launch Tulip in its *Release* version by using the commands
+You can now launch Talipot in its *Release* version by using the commands

 .. code-block:: bash

-  $ cd [...]/Tulip-4.X
+  $ cd [...]/Talipot-4.X
-  $ ./install-release/bin/tulip
+  $ ./install-release/bin/talipot

 You now just have to repeat the previously detailed steps while specifying to the appropriate fields the value *debug* instead of *release* to achieve the second build configuration.